Ashishkumar-hub/Zombie-Survival-Social-Network-NL/README.md

 ```

-The table shows the value of the ids.
+NOTE: The table shows the value of the ids.
 We have the score that each survivor will have when owning the item.

 | Item | id | points
 | ------ | ------ | -----|